-Section Page
+Se ction Title Page

-Statement of Safety Policy 3
+1 Statement of Safety Policy

-School Responsibilities 3
+2 School Responsibilities School Responsibilities 3

-Guide for Instructors 4
+3 Guide for Instructors 4

-Health and Safety Organisation 5
+4 Health and Safety Organisation 5

-Registered School Instructor 5
+4.1 Registered School Instructor 5

-General Instructing Team 5
+4.2 General Instructing Team 5

-National Member Associations 5
+4.3 National Member Associations 5

-Health and Safety Representatives 5
+4.4 Health and Safety Representatives 5

-All Instructors 6
+4.5 All Instructors 6

-Health and Safety Arrangements 6
+5 Health and Safety Arrangements 6

-Sa f ety Training 6
+5.1 Safety Training 6

-Vi si tor on Site 6
+5.2 Visitor on Site 6

-Visiting Contractor 7
+5.3 Visiting Contractor 7

-First Aid 7
+6 7 First Aid 7

-Introduction 7
+6.1 Introduction 7

-Academy/Full Time Institutes 7

-Schools 8

-First Aid Personnel 8
+6.3 First Aid Personnel 8

-First Aid Boxes and Kits 8
+6.3 First Aid Boxes and Kits 8

-Accident/Incident Reporting 9
+6.4 Accident/Incident Reporting 9

-Safety in the Martial Art of Taekwondo 10
+7 Safety in the Martial Art of Taekwondo 9

-Risk Assessment 10
+8 Risk Assessment 10

-What is Risk Assessment?
+8.1 What is Risk Assessment?
 10

-How to Assess the Risks in Your School/Institute 11
+8.2 How to Assess the Risks in Your School/Institute 10

+Appendix

-Appendix A: Access to School/Dojang - Contractors 15
+Α Access to School/Dojang - Contractors 14

-Appendix B: Risk Assessment - Quick Guide 16
+В Risk Assessment - Quick Guide 15

-Appendix C: Risk Assessment Form 17
+С Risk Assessment Form 16

-Appendix D: New Starter Checklist 18
+D New Starter Checklist 17

-Appendix E: Accident/Incident Procedure
+E Accident/Incident Procedure 18

-Appendix F: Accident/Incident Report Form 21
+F Accident/Incident Report Form 20

-STATEMENT OF SAFETY POLICY
+1. STATEMENT OF SAFETY POLICY

+- 1.1.
 The challenge is to develop and maintain the highest possible level of safety in an area of activity where a high degree of vigorous involvement and practice is demanded.
 Many factors must be considered in a conscientious effort to assure a safe school environment.
 Safely prepared students and supervision are achieved by a comprehensive teaching programme.
-All instructors will fully understand and appreciate the implications of Health and Safety within the dojang environment.
+All instructors will fully understand and appreciate the implications of Health and Safety within the dojang environment. - 1.2.
 Taekwondo equipment and its activities is, by its' nature, highly specialised and therefore requires a high level of training.
 All national affiliated organisations are to ensure site/association specific activities are monitored and assessed in addition to the Governing Body statement.
-Equipment is set up applicable to the needs of the environment and the individual student, and therefore cannot be laid down in a written format.
+Equipment is set up applicable to the needs of the environment and the individual student, and therefore cannot be laid down in a written format. - 1.3.
 The instructor recognises and accepts his/her responsibility for providing a safe and healthy training environment for all their students and others, including spectators, who come into contact with the school, its activities and operation.
 The school also recognises the importance of involving all instructors/instructor's assistants in the implementation of this policy to ensure that they are aware of their individual responsibilities in this process.

-School Responsibilities
+2. SCHOOL RESPONSIBILITIES

-The instructor will take all steps within their power to meet this responsibility, paying particular attention to the provision and maintenance of:

-- Plant, equipment and systems of tuition that are safe. - Safe arrangements for the use, handling, storage and transport of articles and equipment, including the possibility of substances and certain chemicals. - Sufficient information, instruction and training to enable all students to avoid hazards and contribute positively to their own safety and health at the school. - A safe place of training, and safe access to it. - A healthy training environment. - Adequate welfare facilities.

-Without detracting from the primary responsibility of instructors for ensuring safe conditions of work, the school will provide competent technical advice on safety and health matters where this is necessary to aid assistant instructors in their task.
+- 2.1.
+The instructor will take all steps within their power to meet this responsibility, paying particular attention to the provision and maintenance of: - Plant, equipment and systems of tuition that are safe - Safe arrangements for the use, handling, storage and transport of articles and equipment, including the possibility of substances and certain chemicals - Sufficient information, instruction and training to enable all students to avoid hazards and contribute positively to their own safety and health at the school - A safe place of training, and safe access to it - A healthy training environment - Adequate welfare facilities - 2.2.
+Without detracting from the primary responsibility of instructors for ensuring safe conditions of work, the school will provide competent technical advice on safety and health matters where this is necessary to aid assistant instructors in their task. - 2.3.
 A safety policy is likely to be successful only it if actively involves students themselves.
 The school reminds its' students of their own duties under Sections 7 and 8 of the Health and Safety at Work Act to take care of their own safety and that of others, and to co-operate with the school so as to enable it to carry out its own responsibilities successfully.